 - Excel 2013, Outlook 2013, PowerPoint 2013, Project Professional 2013, Project 2013 SP1, Word 2013, or a later version of the Office client, if you are testing or running an Office Add-in specifically for one of these Office desktop clients.
 Office desktop clients can be installed on premises or via Click-to-Run on the client computer.

 If you have a valid Office 365 subscription and you do not have access to the Office client, you can download and install the latest version of Office.

-One of the following as the default browser: Internet Explorer 11 or later, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).
+One of the following as the default browser: Internet Explorer 11, or the latest version of Microsoft Edge, Chrome, Firefox, or Safari (Mac OS).

 Client requirements: OS X desktop

 Outlook for Mac, which is distributed as part of Office 365, supports Outlook add-ins.
 Running Outlook add-ins on Outlook for Mac has the same requirements as Outlook for Mac itself: the operating system must be at least OS X v10.10 "Yosemite".
 Because Outlook for Mac uses WebKit as a layout engine to render the add-in pages, there is no additional browser dependency.

 The following are the minimum client versions of Office for Mac that support Office Add-ins: